tolitius/cprop/README.md

 ####Composable Cursors

-In case you pass a cursor somewhere, you can still build new cursors out of it by simply composing them:
+In case you pass a cursor somewhere, you can still build new cursors out of it by simply _composing_ them.

-working with the same config:
+working with the same config as in the example above:

 ```clojure
 {:datamic